fleetdm/fleet/handbook/queries/README.md

 Want to add your own query?

-Please submit a pull request to the [import-queries.yml](./import-queries.yml) file that includes your query.
+Please submit a pull request with your query to the [import-queries.yml](./import-queries.yml) file.

 ### Additional resources